wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.2.16 =
+* Security fix for XSS vulnerability.
+Thanks to Ole Aass (@oleaass) for finding and disclosing this vulnerability to the iThemes Security team.

 = 4.2.15 =
 * Fixed a bug preventing file-change scanning from running when manually executed from the "Logs" page